Posterjack logo

 All articles

-Proofing - Things to Keep in MindUpdated 2 years ago
+Proofing - Things to Keep in MindUpdated 2 hours ago

 When choosing an image for print, there are a couple things to look out for that will influence the results of the print.
 Some of these things will make a big difference in how something turns out.
 If you are able to go over your image and assess these elements before hand, it can help you make the right decision in print size or product type.